-1. Termination - Only Internal or Only External Devices
+6. Termination - Only Internal or Only External Devices

-Check that the drive channel is properly terminated according to drawings below, or skip to Step 2 if using both internal and external devices.

-The AcceleRAID 170 is equipped with automatic SCSI termination circuitry which handles automatic enabling and disabling of on-board termination.
+Check that the drive channel is properly terminated according to drawings below.
+The AcceleRAID 352 controller is equipped with automatic SCSI termination circuitry which handles automatic enabling and disabling of on-board termination.
 For example, if the controller is at the end of the SCSI bus, it automatically enables on-board termination.